Your Final Writing Class

 As seen in The Guardian and Air Mail

-With a focus on longterm success and community, we throw bookswap parties and maintain a chat channel for alums.
-We’ve helped students sign with agents, land book deals (25 and counting), get jobs, and win awards.
+With a focus on longterm success and community, we throw bookswap events and maintain a network for alums.
+We’ve helped students sign with agents, land book deals (28 and counting), get jobs, and win awards.
 Here's what past students say, and here are the complete rules.

 PLUS: